ANZUS: United States suspends obligations to New Zealand

-Afghanistan
+Afghanistan and Iraq

 Australia and New Zealand both provided military units, including special forces and naval ships, in support of the US-led "Operation Enduring Freedom" for support for anti-Taliban forces in response to the 11 September 2001 terrorist attacks.
-Providing 1,550 troops, Australia remains the largest non-NATO contributor of military personnel in Afghanistan.
+Providing 1,550 troops, Australia was the largest non-NATO contributor of military personnel in Afghanistan.
 New Zealand committed 191 troops.

+In response to the War in Afghanistan, New Zealand sent transport aircraft, maritime patrol aircraft, and frigates to the Persian Gulf, and sent a very small number of soldiers, SAS soldiers, medical and assorted and peace-keeping forces to Afghanistan in 2001.

+Despite Prime Minister Helen Clark being openly critical of American justifications for the 2003 Iraq war, New Zealand sent engineer troops to Iraq following the 2003 invasion.
+These troops were however officially engaged in reconstruction under UN Security Council Resolution 1483 and were non-combatant.

 East Timor

 Between 1999 and 2003, the armed forces of Australia and New Zealand deployed together in a large scale operation in East Timor, to prevent pro-Indonesian militia from overturning a vote for independence on the region.
 The United States provided only limited logistical support but the USS Mobile Bay provided air defence for the initial entry operation.
 The operation was taken over by the United Nations.

 Taiwan

 One topic that became prominent in the 2000s was the implications in the case of a hypothetical attack by the People's Republic of China against Taiwan, who would likely receive American support.
 While Australia has strong cultural and economic ties with the United States, it also has an increasingly important trade relationship with mainland China.

 In August 2004, Foreign Minister Alexander Downer implied in Beijing that the treaty would likely not apply to that situation, but he was quickly corrected by Prime Minister John Howard.
 In March 2005, after an official of the People's Republic of China stated that it may be necessary for Australia to reassess the treaty and after China passed an Anti-Secession Law regarding Taiwan, Downer stated that in case of Chinese aggression on Taiwan, the treaty would come into force, but that the treaty would require only consultations with the United States and not necessarily commit Australia to war.